 The council is responsible for regulating the environmental impacts of certain types of industrial process.* There are two separate kinds of pollution control depending on the type and scale of the industrial process.

 The council is required to establish and maintain a register of all industrial processes that have been issued an environmental permit.
-The register can be viewed by visiting the council offices or by contacting the Environmental Protection Team (see the Contacts section of this page).
+The register can be viewed on the Industrial Processes page.

 - Pollution of air, water and land is regulated for installations known as A2 installations **